 I’ll put it bluntly; people hate paying for shipping.
 According to research by AlixPartners, shipping costs were one of the most commonly reported reasons for cart abandonment.
 In fact, shipping costs were 276% more likely to spur abandonment than product prices.
-That being said, data shows that item price discounts can still be very effective, especially when used strategically.
+This is especially true for holidays, since customers are often buying multiple gifts at once.
+All that being said, data shows that item price discounts can still be very effective, especially when used strategically.
 However, if you’re considering either a small discount or free shipping – free shipping is likely your best bet.

 Stand “Buy” Me

-Building customer loyalty is a powerful and cost-effective way to grow your business.
-While the building blocks of customer loyalty have changed over the years, this tool is an incredible – and vital – aspect of brand building in the digital age.
+These ways to increase customer loyalty are powerful and cost-effective ways to grow your business.
+While the building blocks to increase customer loyalty have changed over the years, this tool is an incredible – and vital – aspect of brand building in the digital age.

 Looking for More Ways to Increase Your Conversions?